vyahello/estore-chatbot/README.md

 # Estore telegram bot
-- A telegram bot written with powerful python telegram library [https://github.com/eternnoir/pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) served by [https://www.pythonanywhere.com/](https://www.pythonanywhere.com/).
-- Bot is called `EstoreChatBot`.
+It is a sample telegram bot based on internet store idea which is written with powerful python telegram library [https://github.com/eternnoir/pyTelegramBotAPI](pyTelegramBotAPI).
+Bot is called `EstoreChatBot`.
 To try it search for it in the `Telegram` app.

 ## Run an estore telegram bot
 Run script from the root directory of the project: